Three Schur functors related to pre-Lie algebras: The universal enveloping pre-Lie algebra of a Lie algebra

-To compute the homology of this complex, we shall utilise a fairly standard filtration argument.
-Let us define the \emph{frame} of a rooted tree as the longest path starting from the root and consisting of vertices that have exactly one child (the last point of the frame is the first vertex with at least two children or a leaf).
-Clearly, the differential either increases the cardinality of the frame by one, or leaves it unchanged.
-Let us define for each $d$ the space $F^d\mathsf{K}_\bullet(\PreLie,\Lie)(n)$ as the span of all decorated trees for which the sum of the size of the frame and the homological degree does not exceed $d$.
-These spaces form an increasing filtration of the complex $\mathsf{K}_\bullet(\PreLie,\Lie)(n)$.
-This complex is finite-dimensional, therefore we may use the spectral sequence associated to the filtration.
-In the associated graded complex, the differential must increase the size of the frame at each step.
-The frame of a rooted tree can be identified with an element of $\Ass(I)$, where $I$ is the set of vertices of the frame, therefore, the frame of a decorated rooted tree from $\mathsf{K}_\bullet(\PreLie,\Lie)(n)$ can be identified with an element of $\Ass\circ\Lie^{\ac}(J)$, where $J$ is the union of all subsets used to decorate the frame.
-Since the associated graded differential only modifies the frame, the associated graded chain complex is isomorphic to the direct sum of complexes with the fixed set $J$ decorating the frame.
-For each such complex, the homology of the $\Ass\circ\Lie^{\ac}(J)$ is simply $\Com(J)$ concentrated in degree zero, since the operad $\Ass$ is free as a right $\Lie$-module, and the generators may be identified with the underlying endofunctor of~$\Com$.
-The remaining part of the differential deals separately with the trees grafted at the last vertex of the frame, and an inductive argument applies, showing that the homology is concentrated in degree zero and is isomorphic to the endofunctor $\RT_{\ne 1}\circ\Com$.
-As a consequence, the underlying object of $\mathsf{U}_{\PreLie}(\mathfrak{g})$ is naturally isomorphic to
+Let us examine the first page of our spectral sequence.
+The differential of the associated graded complex is much simpler, since the only terms from $\id\circ_{\Lie} d_\kappa$ that are kept are those where the length of the frame increases by $1$.
+The frame of a rooted tree can be identified with an element of $\Ass(I)$, where $I$ is the set of vertices of the frame, therefore, the decorated frame of a decorated rooted tree from $\PreLie\circ_\kappa\Lie^{\ac}$ can be identified with an element of $\Ass\circ\Lie^{\ac}(J)$, where $J$ is the union of all subsets $I$ for all decorations $e_I$ of vertices of the frame.
+Since the associated graded differential only modifies the frame and does not change the rest of the tree, the associated graded chain complex is isomorphic to the direct sum of complexes with the fixed set $J$ decorating the frame, each such complex being a tensor product of the complex $\Ass\circ\Lie^{\ac}(J)$ with a certain graded vector space (a chain complex with zero differential).
+Moreover, the differential of the complex $\Ass\circ\Lie^{\ac}(J)$ is precisely $\id\circ_{\Lie} d_\kappa$, if we identify $\Ass\circ\Lie^{\ac}$ with $\Ass\circ_{\Lie}(\Lie\circ\Lie^{\ac})$, so the homology of this complex is simply $\Com(J)$ concentrated in degree zero, since the operad $\Ass$ is free as a right $\Lie$-module, and the generators may be identified with the underlying Schur functor of~$\Com$.
+Thus, computing the homology of the first page of the spectral sequence amounts to collapsing the frame of each tree to a root labelled by an element of $\Com$ concentrated in homological degree zero.
+Each child of this root is a root of a subtree from $\PreLie\circ_\kappa\Lie^{\ac}(n)$, and each further differential of the spectral sequence is acting on those trees independently, so one may complete the proof by induction on arity, showing that the homology is concentrated in degree zero and is isomorphic to the Schur functor $\RT_{\ne 1}\circ\Com$.
+As a consequence, the underlying vector space of $U{\PreLie}(\mathfrak{g})$ is naturally isomorphic to

 as required. \end{proof}